alismed/DockerFiles/RailsApi/README.md

-## Rails Application
+## Rails Api

-  Use this files to build and run a container for a Rails Application.
+  Use this files to build and run a container for a Rails Api

 ### MySQL
   It is using the [MySQL container](https://hub.docker.com/_/mysql/):